Incommensurate Twisted Bilayer Graphene: emerging quasi-periodicity and stability: Perturbative expansion and small divisors

-The persistence or not of the semimetallic behaviour depends on the convergence of the expansion.
+The persistence or not of the semimetallic behavior depends on the convergence of the expansion.
 One of the more important and difficult reasons for which convergence could, in principle, not occur, is that small divisors could accumulate, as we will now explain.
-Note that if $\kk_1$ and $\kk_2$ are 2 neighboring terms their difference is given by $k_1-k_2+m b'+l b$; moreover the propagator are singular at the Dirac points $p_F^{\o, i}$.
-Consider therefore $g_1(\kk) \t^{(1)}_l (k+l b) g_2(\kk+l b)$ and suppose that $k$ is in the first Brillouin zone and is close to $p_{F,1}^\o$, that is $k=p_{F,1}^\o+r_1$ with $r_1=O(\e)$ and $\e$ is a small parameter (so that the propagator is $O(\e^{-1})$); suppose now that $k+l b+mb'$ is also in the first Brillouin zone (by periodicity we can always add $m b'$ to achieve this) and close to $p_{F,2}^{\o'}$, that is $k+l b+m b'=p_{F,2}^\o+r_2$ with $r_2=O(\e)$.
+Note that if $\kk_1$ and $\kk_2$ are 2 neighboring terms their difference is given by $k_1-k_2+m b'+l b$; moreover the propagator is singular at the Dirac points $K_\o^{i}$.
+Consider therefore $g_1(\kk) \t^{(1)}_l (k+l b) g_2(\kk+l b)$ and suppose that $k$ is in the first Brillouin zone and is close to $K^1_\o$, that is $k=K^1_\o+r_1$ with $r_1=O(\e)$ and $\e$ is a small parameter (so that the propagator is $O(\e^{-1})$); suppose now that $k+l b+mb'$ is also in the first Brillouin zone (by periodicity we can always add $m b'$ to achieve this) and close to $K^2_{\o'}$, that is $k+l b+m b'=K^2_\o+r_2$ with $r_2=O(\e)$.
 In principle this would produce an $O(\e^{-2} )$ contribution, that is an accumulation of small divisors which could produce large contributions which can destroy convergence.
-Note however that \be O(\e)=|r_1|+|r_2|\ge |r_1-r_2|=|l b+m b'-p_{F,2}^{\o'}-p_{F,1}^{\o}| \ee so that this accumulation of small divisors is possible only when the quantity in the r.h.s. is small.
-The effect of such terms is rather delicate to be understoord.
-Indeed similar terms in the case of random potential produce a localization phase in 1d, while an extended phase in hgher dimension, while a quasi periodic disorder in 1d produces an extended phase.
+Note however that \be O(\e)=|r_1|+|r_2|\ge |r_1-r_2|=|l b+m b'-K^2_{\o'}+K^1_{\o}| \ee so that this accumulation of small divisors is possible only when the quantity in the r.h.s. is small.
+The effect of such terms is rather delicate to be understood.
+Indeed similar terms in the case of random potential produce a localization phase in 1d, while an extended phase in higher dimension, while a quasi periodic disorder in 1d produces an extended phase.